ruslan-hut/apiCall/README.md

 ```bash
 call.exe -url=/resource -method=POST -boundary=[fileName]
 ```
-`fileName` is the name of the file to be sent as a boundary, it must be placed in the input directory, `input_path` parameter in config file.
+`fileName` is the name of the file to be sent as a boundary, it must be placed in the input directory, `input_path` parameter in config file or `-path` in command line.
 ### Help
 To display the help message, run the application with the following command:
 ```bash